LuisGC/blog/content/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Pont-Aven

-[Pont-Aven](https://en.wikipedia.org/wiki/Pont-Aven) is mainly known for the [Pont-Aven School of Arts](https://en.wikipedia.org/wiki/Pont-Aven_School), a group of artists in the 19th century led by [Émile Bernard](https://en.wikipedia.org/wiki/%C3%89mile_Bernard_(painter)) and [Paul Gauguin](https://en.wikipedia.org/wiki/Paul_Gauguin) that painted every corner of this town.
+[Pont-Aven](https://en.wikipedia.org/wiki/Pont-Aven) is mainly known for the [Pont-Aven School of Arts](https://en.wikipedia.org/wiki/Pont-Aven_School), a group of artists in the 19th century led by [Émile Bernard](https://en.wikipedia.org/wiki/%C3%89mile_Bernard) and [Paul Gauguin](https://en.wikipedia.org/wiki/Paul_Gauguin) that painted every corner of this town.
 Now Pont-Aven is full of tourists, restaurants and art galleries.

 To reinforce the _impressionist atmosphere_ that inspired the painters and charmes the visitors the entire village, specially around the river, was illuminated in a very special way.
-I'm not sure if this is always like this or only on these pre-Xmas dates.
+I'm not sure if this is always like this or only on these pre-XMas dates.

 <div class="image central">
     <img src="/img/2017/12/Pont-Aven.jpg" alt="Panoramic of the River Aven passing through Pont-Aven, with nice colours and lights">